Latest government advice for the borough of Rochdale

 Get the latest advice for residents across the borough of Rochdale.
 This is to help stop the spread of coronavirus.

 How to keep safer while visiting your town centres

 Help reduce the spread of coronavirus while you're out shopping:

 Travelling into your town centre

-How we're getting your town centre ready
+How we've helped to make your town centre safer

 - We've added signage to pavements and lamp posts to remind shoppers about the importance of following government guidance and we’ve given posters and stickers to businesses to help them spread the message.